OCPsoft

 Creating a custom TimeUnit:

 TimeUnits are the units of measure in PrettyTime.
 They can be as long or as short as desired, and can be formatted into any necessary pattern.
-All that needs to be done is to implement the TimeUnit interface, and provide a default TimeFormat
+All that needs to be done is to implement the TimeUnit interface, and provide a TimeFormat to accompany it.

 Month.java